gavoja/twcss/README.md

     // All color properties will be able to use this custom color, e.g. outline-octarine/50 'octarine': '0.9 0.4 20'
   },
-  // Keyframes defined here can be used in classes object.
+  // Keyframes defined here can be used in the classes object.
   keyframes: {
     'spin': 'to { transform: rotate(360deg) }'
   },